Skip White Performance - We have the best prices you will ever find for aluminum heads, rotating assemblies and strokers

 Pre-Installation/Pre-Run Recommendations.

-• It is highly recommended that you re-torque the intake manifold.
+• It is recommended that you re-torque the intake manifold after the first 1000 miles.
 The gasket sealant tends to shrink after a period of time and this may cause the intake bolts to lose their proper torque values.
 The torque range is approx. 25-30 lbs.

-• The spark plug gaps should all be re-checked.
+• The spark plug gaps should all be re-checked before you first start this engine.
 For those running an HEI distributor, the plug gap should be approx. .040-.045 Those running an MSD 6AL unit should gap the plugs to approx. .035-.040 These values are very controversial and you may experiment as to what runs best in your engine.
 Widening the gap too much can put a strain on the ignition components.
 Be sure your plug wires are completely fastened onto the spark plugs.

 • Check your flexplate or flywheel bolts.

 • Check fuel bowl levels in the sight glass on the carb once you have the engine running.
-Be sure your fuel pressure is set in the correct range.
+Be sure your fuel pressure is set in the correct range of approx. 5.5-6.5 lbs.
 Adjust the choke on the carb.
 We would prefer you set the choke to a loose setting.
 Setting it tightly may allow it do its job better, but can cause engine damage over a period of time due to excess fuel entering the engine upon warm up.
 Be sure to use a high quality fuel filter.
+If your running an electric fuel pump you may not even need the choke.
+If your engine comes with one of our street strip carbs with a milled air horn, then you must run an electric fuel pump, as these high performance carbs do not come with a choke.

 You may not find a problem with any of the items mentioned above, but considering the small amount of time it takes to check them, we find it to be a valuable preventive measure.